-Critical thinkers are therefore: better able to take responsibility for their thoughts and actions; have confidence in their present knowledge and position; possess a better sense of self; demonstrate an understanding and compassionate heart toward those with different opinion.
+Pupils who learn how to think critically are therefore better able to take responsibility for their thoughts and actions, have confidence in their present knowledge and position, possess a better sense of self, and demonstrate an understanding and compassionate heart toward those with different opinions.

-Cultural skills focus on film and moving image texts as the creator of social consciousness.
+Cultural skills focus on screen texts as the creator of social consciousness.
 They spread messages, expose the viewer to a variety of social and cultural representations, develop an understanding of the diverse wants, needs and expectations of different audiences, permit personalisation, choice, breadth and depth and allow an understanding of where someone's personal narrative sits.

 All cultural activity has the capacity to inspire learning by its very nature.
 Artistic experiences can challenge and influence how we respond to the world in reflective and imaginative ways.
 Cultural learning has huge benefits for individuals and society in terms of wellbeing, employability and skills development.

 A cultural approach to screen education means considering the different historical, political and social contexts of a film; but it also brings the existing knowledge of young people to the fore, allowing them to make connections between what they've just watched and what they have previously watched, read, experienced...
 This gives value to each individual pupil's contribution as it is all valid.